moliver28/research-handbook/content/handbook/marketing/readmes/michael-friedrich.md

 ## My work values

-I follow [GitLab's values](https://handbook.gitlab.com/handbook/values/) and have specifically embraced these:
+I follow [GitLab's values](https://handbook.gitlab.com/handbook/values/) and specifically embrace these:

 - **I always [assume positive intent](https://handbook.gitlab.com/handbook/values/#assume-positive-intent).** and encourage others to do the same.
 - **I love [transparency](https://handbook.gitlab.com/handbook/values/#transparency), and keeping everyone SAFE.** I work in public by default, with a [low level of shame](https://handbook.gitlab.com/handbook/values/#low-level-of-shame).
 You can expect me to document my work, share updates, and engage in important discussions to help achieve company goals.